jpfain/jehovahs-view-time/README.md

 # Jehovah’s View of Time

-A simple iPhone-friendly web app that helps visualize human life from Jehovah’s timeless perspective — where **1,000 years equal one day** (Psalm 90:4; 2 Peter 3:8).
+A simple iPhone-friendly web app that helps visualize human life from Jehovah’s perspective — where **1,000 years equal one day** (Psalm 90:4; 2 Peter 3:8).

 ---

 ## 📱 Features
-- Calculates your “Jehovah’s time” age (in divine days, hours, minutes)
+- Calculates and displays your age from Jehovah's perspective.
 - Designed for iPhone Safari full-screen mode
 - Works offline via service worker
 - Responsive light and dark mode support